Prime Minister from 5 December 1972 to 11 November 1975

 Entry to federal politics

 Whitlam entered federal parliament in November 1952, winning the seat of Werriwa in a by-election.
-He was elected Deputy Leader of the federal parliamentary ALP in March 1960.
+He was elected Deputy Leader of the federal parliamentary Labor Party in March 1960.
 He succeeded Arthur Calwell as leader in February 1967, which made him Leader of the Opposition.

-In June 1971 Whitlam led an ALP delegation to China.
-Undertaken at a time when the Liberal-Country Party coalition government still refused to establish diplomatic relations with China, this demonstrated his statesmanlike qualities.
+In June 1971 Whitlam led a Labor delegation to China.
+Undertaken at a time when the Liberal–Country Party coalition government still refused to establish diplomatic relations with China, this demonstrated his statesmanlike qualities.

 Prime Minister Gough Whitlam